 Socket

 Disconnects this client.
-If value of close is true
+If value of close is true, closes the

 underlying connection.
 Otherwise, it just disconnects the namespace.